 🎃Leftover Pumpkin

-I am also a little crazy about quick breads in general.
+I am also a little crazy about quick bread in general.
 They are fast, delicious and don't take a lot of effort.
-And you can make them so many flavors.
+And you can make them in so many flavors.
 Check out my other quick bread recipes below the recipe card!
-But first, you're going to want to make this delicious Dairy-free Pumpkin Bread, whether or not you care whether it's dairy-free!
+But first, you're going to want to make this delicious Dairy-free Pumpkin Bread, whether or not you care that it's dairy-free!

 📋 Dairy free Pumpkin Bread Recipe